tlswg/tls13-spec/draft-ietf-tls-tls13.md

 "elliptic_curves" and only contained elliptic curve groups.
 See
 {{RFC4492}} and {{I-D.ietf-tls-negotiated-ff-dhe}}.

-This extension is REQUIRED to negotiate (EC)DHE cipher suites.
-Clients MUST send at least one supported NamedGroup value and servers MUST NOT negotiate any of these cipher suites unless a supported value was provided.
+Clients which offer one or more (EC)DHE cipher suites MUST send at least one supported NamedGroup value and servers MUST NOT negotiate any of these cipher suites unless a supported value was provided.
 If this extension is not provided and no alternative cipher suite is available, the server MUST close the connection with a fatal "missing_extension" alert.
 (see {{mti-extensions}})